Call Recordings

 4. Close the settings dialog window

-5. Open the dial pad of your RingCentral Soft Phone, and dial your cellular device (or another outside number not associated with your RingCentral account)
+5. Open the dial pad of your RingCentral phone, and dial your cellular device (or another outside number not associated with your RingCentral account)

 6. Answer the call when it is received on your outside line

-7. In the RingCentral Soft Phone, click the Record button.
+7. In the RingCentral phone, click the Record button.
 You will hear a notification that the call is being recorded

 8. Talk to yourself for the next 35 seconds.
 This is important as RingCentral does not retain recordings shorter than 30 seconds.